snakers4/gpu-box-setup/README.md

 ```

 ## Run everything
-I use this .sh script to run everything at once
+I use this .sh script in tmux to run everything at once
 ```
 #!/bin/bash
 cd node_exporter-0.18.1.linux-amd64/ && ./node_exporter \